simonjefford/rdayone/README.md

 ## NOTE

 This is a *very* early release.
-Entries currently contain the entry text and date only.
+Entries currently contain the entry text, date and paths to related photos only.

 ## Contributing